Listen to the Cancer.Net Podcast: When the Doctor Says Cancer, adapted from this content.

 Cancer is a group of more than 100 diseases.
 It is important to understand the specific type of cancer or cancer-related syndrome you have been diagnosed with.
 This includes other tests needed as part of the diagnosis process and the treatment options.
 Take an active role in your cancer care by asking questions and using resources available.
 This information will help you make informed treatment decisions.

 During your initial doctor’s visit, you may struggle to process the amount of information you receive.
 The unfamiliar medical language may confuse you.
-Ask your doctor to explain any medical terms you don’t understand.
-And don’t be afraid to ask questions.
+Ask your doctor to explain any medical words you do not understand.
+And do not be afraid to ask questions.

 Consider bringing a family member or friend to your appointments to help listen and take notes.
-Or record the conversation so you can replay it later.
+Or record the conversation so you can listen to it again later.

-Some patients desire more information, while others prefer less.
+Some people want more information, while others prefer less.
 Tell your health care team your preferences for receiving information about your diagnosis, treatment, and chance of recovery.
 Ask if there is a learning resource center or other patient education resources available at the place you are receiving treatment.

 It is important to use good judgment when searching for health information online.
 Ask yourself these questions as you visit cancer information websites.